Home Blog Crypto Bithumb Listing Cost 2026

 Clarify the budgeting terms:

-– Listing price: total launch budget including fee, liquidity, audits, and marketing.
+Listing price: the broader launch budget, including liquidity, market making, audits, legal/KYB, KR localization and launch marketing.

-– Listing cost: umbrella term covering both the exchange fee and supporting budgets.
+Listing cost: the umbrella term that combines the exchange-side fee and all supporting budgets.

 Typical supporting budgets include: